rxon54/MRATS/README.md

 - Server backend retry logic: handles inconsistent response formats and truncation
 - Enhanced file stability checks with audio duration validation
 - Decoupled pipeline stages: separate transcription and summarization queues/workers
+- **Batch Summarization**: Use `--summary-batch-size N` to concatenate N segment transcripts for each summarization batch.
+Batch summaries are written as `batch_XXX_summary.md`.
+Any leftover segments are summarized at the end.
+The final summary is synthesized from all batch summaries.
+- **Final Summary & Transcript**: At session end, a true final summary (`final_summary.md`) and aggregate transcript (`final_transcript.txt`/`.json`) are always generated, even if the session is stopped abruptly.
+- **Token Metrics**: Metrics files now include approximate token counts (chars/4) for each transcript, batch, and final summary.

 Removed / Changed:
 - Removed `--format` (WAV is mandatory for Whisper.cpp performance).